Pylons/pyramid/docs/narr/events.rst

       :linenos:

       <subscriber
-         for="repoze.bfg.interfaces.INewRequest"
+         for="pyramid.interfaces.INewRequest"
          handler=".subscribers.mysubscriber"
        />

    See also :ref:`subscriber_directive`.

-Either of the above registration examples implies that every time the :mod:`repoze.bfg` framework emits an event object that supplies an :class:`repoze.bfg.interfaces.INewRequest` interface, the ``mysubscriber`` function will be called with an *event* object.
+Either of the above registration examples implies that every time the :mod:`pyramid` framework emits an event object that supplies an :class:`pyramid.interfaces.INewRequest` interface, the ``mysubscriber`` function will be called with an *event* object.

 As you can see, a subscription is made in terms of an